alexst07/shell-plus-plus/docs/docs/lang-basics.md

 ```go
 my_var = 7
 ```
-if my_var doesn't exists, seti will create my_var and attributes 7 to it, if it already exists, the value 7 will be attributed to my_var
+if my_var doesn't exists, shell++ will create my_var and attributes 7 to it, if it already exists, the value 7 will be attributed to my_var

 ## Basic types